eevans1/DataMining/Exercise 2/Homework_2.md

 Below is our graph for RMSE across many values of K. The Red line represents the RMSE of a linear model, the minimum RMSE of the linear model which is typically around 11,000.
 The Green line represnt the minimum RMSE of the KNN model.
 The minimum K value is usually between 10 and 20 with a RMSE of around 8,000.
 ![image](https://user-images.githubusercontent.com/47119190/54466674-d189c900-474e-11e9-9087-1a72d93049fc.png)

+Below is our graph for accuracy across many values of K. The Red line represents the accuracy of a linear model, the minimum RMSE of the linear model which is typically around 56%.
+The Green line represents the minimum accuracy of the KNN model.
 ![image](https://user-images.githubusercontent.com/47119190/54466708-fa11c300-474e-11e9-8051-7307951e7c53.png)

 Linear Model Statistics